Tips to Help You Make Your Final College Decision

 - Think about how frequently you will be able to travel home.

-- Compare the ease of travel to each of the various campus (how close to airports, trains stations, etc.).
+- Compare the ease of travel to each of the various campus (how close to airports, train stations, etc.).

 - Compare the extra-curricular opportunities at each school.